hackathon-crf/reminai_hackathon_app_7da02e63-77e2-4064-a90b-ecd0231bfc36_repo_1743768814/rag-guide.md

 - If possible, segment very large documents before importing them
 - Regularly test your applications to verify the relevance of generated answers

-## Technical Support

-For any questions or issues regarding the ForgeAI RAG system, contact the support team at support@forgeai.com.